 - High Protein Gluten Free Pancakes: 14 grams of protein per serving

-- Sweet Potato Hash with Cilantro Pesto: 13 grams or protein per serving
+- Sweet Potato Hash: 13 grams or protein per serving

 Breakfast Essential #2: Whole Grains